Characterizations of Bounded Ricci Curvature on Smooth and NonSmooth Spaces: Introduction to Part I: The Smooth Bounded Ricci Case

 More generally, we will define a family of gradients $\nabla_s$.
 We will introduce this more carefully in Section \ref{ss:parallel_gradient}, however in short let us notice that for a smooth cylinder function $F$ the directional derivatives $D_VF$ are well defined even for only right continuous vector fields.
 In particular, to define $|\nabla_s F|$, instead of maximizing over all parallel translation invariant vector fields, we can maximize over all vector fields $V(t)$ which vanish for $t<s$ and are parallel translation invariant for $t\geq s$.
 That is,

-Now let us quickly point out the extreme subtly in these definitions.
+Now let us quickly point out the extreme, but standard, subtlety in these definitions.
 Namely, we have that $\gamma\in P(M)$ is only a continuous curve, and in general it will not be anywhere differentiable.
 Thus, it is not at all clear what is meant by the parallel translation invariant condition $|\nabla_{\dot\gamma} V|=0$.
 In fact, this is not an easy point.
 It was first circumvented by Malliavin in \cite{Malliavin_Geometrie} with the use of the stochastic parallel translation map in order to define the $H^1_0$-gradient.
 We will discuss the stochastic parallel translation map in Section \ref{ss:stoc_par_trans}, and then use Malliavin's technique to make rigorous the above definition.
-We will also handle this issue in a very different manner in Section \ref{ss:parallel_gradient_nonsmooth}, without the use of the stochastic parallel translation map.
-This will allow us in Part \ref{part:nonsmooth} of the paper to define the parallel and $H^1_0$-gradients of a function on even nonsmooth metric spaces.\\
+We will also handle this issue in a very different manner in Part II of the paper, without the use of the stochastic parallel translation map.
+This will allow us to define the parallel and $H^1_0$-gradients of a function on even nonsmooth metric spaces.\\